CDLUC3/ezid/templates/doc/apidoc.2.rst

 Operation: create or modify identifier
 --------------------------------------

-An identifier can be created or modified in one interaction, the specific operation performed depending on whether the identifier already existed or not, by issuing a create operation as described under `Operation: create identifier`_ above, but adding a modify_if_exists=yes URL query parameter to the PUT request.
+An identifier can be created or modified in one interaction; the specific operation performed will depend on whether the identifier already exists or not.
+To do so, issue a create operation as described under `Operation: create identifier`_ above, but add a modify_if_exists=yes URL query parameter to the PUT request.
 EZID returns a 201 HTTP status code if the identifier was created or a 200 HTTP status code if the identifier already existed and was